willmil11/cleanai-c/README.md

 I thought about how cleanai's codebase is pure hot steaming garbage and decided to remake it but in C.

 ## How long have you been working on this?
-I've been working on the <a href="https://github.com/willmil11/cleanai">original cleanai repo</a> for almost 13.5 months (although realistically I stopped working on it since 8.5 months ago so more like 5 months).
-And I've been working on this repo you're on right now for about 7 months.
-(Note that this information is true today, mar.
-6 2026 but will change in the future, that is how time works.)
+I've worked on the <a href="https://github.com/willmil11/cleanai">original cleanai repo</a> for 5 months.
+And I've been working on this repo you're on right now for about 10.3 months.
+(Note that this information is true today, jun.
+16 2026 but will change in the future, that is how time works)

 ## How to install?
-Make sure you have the fish shell, gcc, curl and git installed then just run
+Make sure you have the fish shell installed (other deps will be resolved by the script) then just run
 ```bash
 cd $(mktemp -d) #To not pollute your filesystem
 curl https://raw.githubusercontent.com/willmil11/cleanai-c/refs/heads/main/install.fish -o install.fish #To download the script